7000-series (CTA): Contracting and production

 On February 20, 2016, two finalists were announced for the contract—Canada's Bombardier Transportation and China's CRRC Sifang America.
 Bombardier was the manufacturer of the previous 5000-series cars.
 On March 9, 2016, the contract was awarded to CRRC Sifang America, with a bid that is $226 million lower than Bombardier's.
 However, on April 11, 2016, Bombardier filed a protest of the award, alleging that CTA rigged the procurement to give CRRC an unfair advantage.
 On September 28, 2016, the CTA finalized its decision to make CRRC Sifang America the manufacturer of the 7000-series cars.

 The cars are being built at a new CRRC Sifang America rail car manufacturing plant at 13535 South Torrence Avenue in Chicago's Hegewisch neighborhood.
 Construction of the factory began in March 2017, with production to start at the factory in March 2019.
 CRRC invested $100 million on constructing the plant and $7.2 million on training its workforce of about 170 people.
 This is the first time in more than 50 years CTA rail cars are manufactured in Chicago.
 In June 2019, production began on the 7000-series cars.
 The rail cars will be manufactured over a period of more than 10 years.
 CRRC said it planned to use its Chicago factory to produce rapid transit rail cars for San Francisco and bi-level coach cars for Metra, a commuter rail operator serving Chicago metropolitan area, if it won contracts for these.
 Because CRRC was the only bidder, Metra once again asked competitors to present their proposals.
 However, in January 2021, Metra board approved Alstom as the builder for new bi-level coaches.
-CRRC has also placed bids for to produce rail cars for the Long Island Rail Road in New York and the Washington Metro.
-Beneath the train, there were 8,000 wires that need to be individually connected.
+CRRC had also placed bids for to produce rail cars for the Long Island Rail Road in New York and the Washington Metro, but ultimately lost these contracts to Kawasaki and Hitachi Rail, respectively.

 The contract required a test set to be delivered by October 2019.
 If the rail cars proved to be acceptable, then full production cars would be delivered starting in October 2020, at a rate of 10 cars per month.
 In December 2019, a set was seen testing at the facility.
-Prototypes for testing would be delivered in August 2020 and then the base order would be delivered by 2023 or 2024.
+Prototypes for testing would be delivered in August 2020 and then the base order would be delivered by 2026.

 In August 2020, the first 7000-series rail cars arrived in Skokie Shops by semi truck.
 Testing began in October.
 The first 10 cars began testing in passenger service on April 21, 2021.
 In June 2022, delivery of the production cars began.
-In August 2022, the 7000-series production railcars began service.
+In August 2022, the 7000-series production rail cars began service.

+The CTA's 2025 budget allocates funds to increase the rate of production of the 7000-series.